sourav9582/Hacktoberfest-2022/README.md

 This repository was created to help developers get started with Open Source during [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 # So What is Hacktoberfest ?
+Hacktoberfest is a month-long celebration of open source projects, their maintainers, and the entire community of contributors.
+Each October, open source maintainers give new contributors extra attention as they guide developers through their first pull requests on GitHub.

+# How can you contribute?